bevry/cachely/README.md

         )
     )

-// do a subsequent fetch of the data that will be from the cach cachely
+// do a subsequent fetch of the data that will be from the cache cachely
     .resolve()
     .catch(console.error)